MicrosoftDocs/bot-docs/articles/includes/quickstart/dotnet/add-templates.md

    ```

 > [!NOTE]
 > The steps above install all three Bot Framework templates.
-You don't need to install all the templates and can install just the ones you will use.
+You don't need to install all the templates and can install just the ones you'll use.
 This article makes use of the _echo bot_ template.

 ---